Building an advanced Cold Patch Schedule in SAS Flex

 6

-Group that you've already created, or you can manually add in your staff members via their
+After choosing your Schedule Type, we can begin adding staff members.
+You can either choose a Group that you've already created, or you can manually add in your staff members via their Profiles.

 7

-Save.
+When you are done, click Save.
 You will then be taken back to the calendar to get an overview of your schedule.

-Add New Override and update as necessary.
+Note that if you need to override any dates with new information, use the Override section and update as necessary.
 Once completed, your schedule will look something like this:

-If your schedule is expired, the system will automatically dial the phone number listed in your
+If your schedule is expired, the system will automatically dial the phone number listed in your Company Settings.

 Configuring custom calendar settings

-Now that you've created the shell of your advanced schedule, you'll be taken to a new page where we can start making updates.
+Now that you've created the shell of your rotating schedule, you'll be taken to a new page where we can start making updates.
 On this page, you will see 3 sections, all of which make up one final schedule.
 Below is a break down of what each section represents.

-- Final Schedule: This is your final schedule, comprising the data from both your Standard and Override schedules.
+• Final: This is your final schedule, comprising the data from both your Standard and Override schedules.

 1

-To add data to your on-call schedule, select
+To add data to your on-call schedule, select Add rotation on the right-hand side of your screen.

 2